Maggi-Chen/Inspector/README.md

   --inspector,-i        Inspector evaluation directory with original file names --datatype            Type of read used for Inspector evaluation.
 Required for structural error correction --outpath,-o          Output directory
-  --thread,-t           Number of threads --skip_structural     Do not correct structural errors.
+  --flyetimeout         Maximal runtime for local assembly with Flye --thread,-t           Number of threads --skip_structural     Do not correct structural errors.
 Local assembly will not be performed --skip_baseerror      Do not correct small-scale errors